Spinal Discs Explained: Structure, Function & Care

 The Ligamentum Flavum, often called the “yellow ligament,” plays a vital role in maintaining spinal stability and protecting the spinal cord.
 It connects the inferior surface of one lamina to the superior surface of the lamina below, forming a V-shaped ligament that merges at the posterior margin near the interspinous ligament.
 Below are some key functions of Ligamentum Flavum:

-• Connective Function: Acts as a bridge between adjacent vertebrae, supporting the spine’s overall integrity.
+• Connective Function: Acts as a bridge between adjacent vertebrae, maintaining the spine’s overall integrity.

 • Motion Limitation: Prevents excessive movement that could strain the spinal joints.